 1. Rifugio Auronzo to Forcella Lavaredo Viewpoint | 2.2km – 40 mins

-Then you continue uphill on path 101 to Forcella Lavaredo, which I think is one of the best viewpoints in the area.
-After this point, you’ll find that the path tends to get quieter.
 It seems that a lot of people hiking Tre Cime di Lavaredo feel like they’ve seen the best of the views at this point (or have to get back to catch their bus down the hill)!
+If you’re short on time, then I do think that this is a good point to bail out.

 2. Forcella Lavaredo to Rifugio Locatelli | 2.2km – 40 mins